lapasaranrainan-cloud/Data-Analysis-Projects/README.md

 # 📊 Data Analysis Projects
-This repository showcases data analysis projects completed using Python, SQL, Excel, and Power BI.
+This repository showcases data analysis projects that I have completed using Python, SQL, Excel, and Power BI.
-Below is the complete data analysis workflow, including data cleaning, transformation, analysis, visualization, and insights.
+Including documentations in the repository are the complete data analysis workflow, including data cleaning, transformation, analysis, visualization, and insights.

 ---

-## 🛠️ Skills & Tools
+## 🛠️ Skills & Tools Used

 - 🐍 Python (Pandas)
 - 🗄️ SQL (MySQL)